 Distribution: Bronze birch borer is a native insect which occurs throughout the range of birch in North America.
-It has been collected from New-
+It has been collected from Newfoundland to British Columbia, throughout the Lake States and as far south as Virginia and west to Arizona and New Mexico.